stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 ##### Why Use the Surrogate Key for Names?

-By using the tenant group's surrogate key (ID), you guarantee that no matter what the tenant name is or if it is ever changed, all of the tenant's 'sub' groups will all still be relevant.
+By using the Tenant Group's UID, you guarantee that no matter what the tenant name is or if it ever changes, all of the tenant's subgroups will all still be relevant.

 **Note:** You can use the tenant group's human-friendly name as the prefix if you like, but if you ever change the tenant name, you must ensure that all groups that are prefixed with the old name are renamed at the same time.

 ##### Querying

-A nice side effect of this naming scheme is that it becomes very easy to find all sub groups 'owned' by a particular tenant.
-Just query all for all groups in the Directory that start with the tenant group's ID.
+A nice side effect of this naming scheme is that it becomes very easy to find all subgroups 'owned' by a particular tenant.
+Just query all for all groups in the Directory that start with the Tenant Group's UID.
 For example:

         GET https://api.stormpath.com/v1/directories/29E0XzabMwPGluegBqAl0Y/groups?name=2gdhVFEQMXpaUMAPzLXen4_*

 Notice the asterisk at the end of the query?
 Stormpath's [query support](http://docs.stormpath.com/rest/product-guide/#Directory-groups) supports starts-with matching, so the above query will return all groups that start with our ID + underscore prefix.

-If you wanted to retrieve the tenant group and all of its sub groups, make the query a little less restrictive by removing the underscore:
+If you wanted to retrieve the tenant group and all of its subgroups, make the query a little less restrictive by removing the underscore:

         GET https://api.stormpath.com/v1/directories/29E0XzabMwPGluegBqAl0Y/groups?name=2gdhVFEQMXpaUMAPzLXen4*